 The overall stage is based on a combination of these T, N, and M parameters:

-Currently, all curative treatments for gastric cancer involve surgery (surgical resection of all of the cancer).
+Currently, all curative treatments for gastric cancer involve surgery (surgical resection of the cancer).
 The smallest amount of surgery that is possible while still taking out all of the cancer is what is normally performed.
-Generally, tumors which are localized to the part of the stomach closest to the esophagus (proximal stomach) are treated with a gastrectomy (removal of the entire stomach).
+Generally, tumors that are localized to the part of the stomach closest to the esophagus (proximal stomach) are treated with a gastrectomy (removal of the entire stomach).
 A partial gastrectomy is the removal of only a portion of the stomach, in contrast to a total gastrectomy, which is done when the tumor is larger.
 Partial gastrectomies may be appropriate for those tumors located further from the esophagus, in the distal portion of the stomach.
 For partial gastrectomy, the surgical margin around the gastric cancer needs to be 5 cm, i.e., there needs to be 5 cm of normal stomach tissue around the tumor in the portion of the stomach removed.
-Diffuse disease involving the stomach is also an indication for a total gastrectomy.
-Also, the surgeon performs a complete dissection of the lymph nodes, removing as many as possible.
+Disease involving the entire stomach is also an indication for a total gastrectomy.
+The surgeon removes the cancer with an adequate margin of healthy tissue and the surrounding lymph nodes.
 How extensive of a lymph node dissection to perform is controversial, with contradictory data from the United States compared with Japan.
 However, it is import that an experienced surgeon performs the dissection as it is a difficult surgery.
 Obviously, when the stomach or a portion of the stomach is removed, the two ends must be rejoined.
 This is done by various procedures, all attempting to eliminate as many of the side effects of the surgery as possible, such as inability to eat larger meals and the so-called "dumping syndrome."
 Dumping syndrome results from the stomach being removed and the result of the small intestine filling too rapidly with undigested food.
 Symptoms include nausea, vomiting, bloating, diarrhea, and even shortness of breath.
 These symptoms can usually be managed with dietary modifications.

 Radiation therapy makes the use of high energy x-rays to kill cancer cells.
 It does this by damaging the DNA in tumor cells.
 Normal cells in our body can repair radiation damage much quicker than tumor cells, so while tumor cells are killed by radiation, many normal cells are not.
 This is the basis for the use of radiation therapy in cancer treatment.
 Radiation is delivered using large machines that produce the high energy x-rays.
 After radiation oncologists set up the radiation fields ("radiation fields" are the areas of the body that will be treated by radiation), treatment is begun.
 Radiation is given 5 days a week for approximately 5 weeks at a radiation treatment center.
 The treatment takes just a few minutes each day and is completely painless.
 The typical radiation field used in the treatment of gastric cancer includes portions of the upper abdomen.
 In other words, it is designed to kill tumor cells in the area that the surgery was performed.
 Typical side effects include nausea and vomiting (though this should be less of a problem since the stomach has already been removed) and diarrhea.

-Once someone completes treatment for gastric cancer (including surgery +/- radiation and chemotherapy), he or she needs to be closely followed by his or her cancer physicians.
+Once someone completes treatment for gastric cancer (including surgery +/- radiation and chemotherapy), he or she needs to be closely followed by the oncology team.
 This close follow-up is required for a couple of reasons.
-First, it needs to be insured that the patient recovers from the cancer treatment itself.
+First, to evaluate the patient for side effects related to their treatment.
 This includes ensuring that the patient has no vomiting or diarrhea and has healed from surgery.
-Also, symptoms of "dumping syndrome" need to be addressed with dietary modifications.
+Symptoms of "dumping syndrome" may need to be addressed with dietary modifications.
 In addition, because of the removal of the stomach or a portion of the stomach, gastric cancer patients are prone to a certain type of anemia, resulting from not having enough vitamin B-12.
 This will be monitored for the patient's entire life, as this anemia does not usually occur until years after the surgery.